Which city is cheaper, Hobart or Newcastle?

 It's quite rainy in Newcastle.
 In April, Newcastle usually receives more rain than Hobart.
 Newcastle gets 112 mm (4.4 in) of rain, while Hobart receives 44 mm (1.7 in) of rain each month for the autumn.

 In the winter, Newcastle is a little warmer than Hobart.
-Typically, the winter temperatures in Newcastle in July are around 13°C (55°F), and Hobart is about 9°C (47°F).
+Typically, the winter temperatures in Newcastle in July average around 13°C (55°F), and Hobart averages at about 9°C (47°F).

 It's quite sunny in Newcastle.
 In the winter, Newcastle often gets more sunshine than Hobart.
 Newcastle gets 206 hours of sunny skies this time of year, while Hobart receives 152 hours of full sun.